EU €3 Parcel Fee Explained (2026)

 How Is the Total Import Cost Calculated?

-Total = Declared Value + EU Customs Flat Fee + Import VAT
+Estimated Checkout Total = Declared Value + EU Customs Duty + Import VAT

-where: EU Customs Flat Fee = €3 × number of items
+where: EU Customs Duty = €3 × number of tariff classifications

 Import VAT = (Declared Value + Customs Flat Fee) × destination country VAT rate